Faisal-khann/VendorScope/README.md

-# 📦 Vendor impact Analysis - Retail Supply Chain Optimization
+# 📦 VendorScope – Retail Vendor Performance Optimization

 <em>Analyzing vendor efficiency and profitability to support strategic purchasing and inventory decisions using **SQL**, **Python**, and **Power BI**.</em>